PostgreSQL Source Code git master

 ◆ WalSummarizerMain()

-void WalSummarizerMain ( char * startup_data,
+void WalSummarizerMain ( const void * startup_data,

 size_t startup_data_len